← Back to All Blog Posts

-More and more building supplies organizations are focusing on last mile delivery management as a key way to add value for their customers.
-The importance of getting the right product to the right job site at the right time certainly isn’t a new concept—but the technology available to players of all shapes and sizes in this space has evolved significantly in recent years.
+More and more businesses are focusing on last mile delivery management as a key way to add value for their customers.
+The importance of getting the right product to the right delivery site at the right time certainly isn’t a new concept—but the technology available to players of all shapes and sizes in the logistics space has evolved significantly in recent years.
 There’s nothing stopping mid-sized companies from leveraging the world-leading tools for scheduling their deliveries and executing on their last mile plans.

 Index: